azank1/azank1/README.md

 Loop LLM: Exploring recursive learning and feedback in language models

 These projects live at the edge of understanding.
-They'll make sense.
-Just... not yet.
+They'll make sense... not yet.

 ---